Urrieles Massif: Torrecerredo Group

 The Torrecerredo is accompanied by two points with unique names, because of its faces emerges the Risco Saint Saud (2,575 m) and, slightly more below, the Torre de Labrouche (2,525 m).
 These summits take their names from two illustrious characters from Picos de Europa, (European Peaks), the count of Saint Saud and Paul Labrouche, long time companions and discoverers, during the end of the 19th century, one of many of the secrets of these mountains.

 Continuing toward the south, attached to Torrecerredo is the Bermeja Tower (2,606 m) and, after going through the Collada Bermeja (red hill)(2,485 m), the Coello Tower (2,584m).
 Turning toward the east and then to the north, one finds the Tiro del Oso (2,576 m) and beyond that the Horcada de Don Carlos (2,418 m), the Pico de Boada (2,523 m).
 Finally, the Torre de la Pardida (2,596 m), a summit that has views to the west face of the Naranjo de Bulnes as well as to Torrecerredo and, beyond, to the Cornion.

 From the Torre de la Pardida steering north one discovers the Neveron de Uriellu (2,559 m), another exceptional observation point from which to admire the west face of the Naranjo, and the Diente de Urriellu.
 More to the north, and after crossing the Horcada Arenera, the Conjunto de Los Albos emerges.
 In this high altitude group the Neveron Albo (2,442 m), the Cueto Albo (2,414 m) and the three Torres Areneras (2,445 meters taller) are highlighted.
 From Los Albos, continuing toward the north, runs the Canal de Camburero and, from Balcosin until reaching the town of Bulnes.

-The Vieja rock group
+Vieja rock group

 Cutting through the southern zone of the previous area, in other words, from the Tiro del Oso, and following the Astur-Leonesa border, you pick up the Picos Arenizas, a triple summit whose greater height reaches 2,515 meters.
 Continuing this path toward the south of the Urrieles appears the slender and pyramidal peak Tesorero (2,570 m), notable for being the point where the three provinces that share the territory of Picos de Europa meet, this is Asturias, Cantabria and Leon.